Philogicatician/awakening_from_the_meaning_crisis/gloss.md

 ## Descriptive Account (Csíkszentmihály)

++ people seek this state due to its intrinsic reward
++ appropriately and dynamically coupled with the environment
++ feel at one with the environment

 ## CogSci Account (Vervaeke)

++ already at the level of procedural knowing
++ ongoing discovery, insight cascade
++ optimal participatory knowing
++ enhanced perspectival knowing
++ enhanced feel of presence
++ egocentric propositional processing diminishes

 # Imaginal

 + from Corbin
++ the *imaginal* mediates/bridges between
+    + the *mind* and the *material*
+    + the *subjective* and the *objective*
++ the **imaginal** is
+    + *transjective*
+    + constant transformative transframing
+    + in motion
+    + use of images *transjectively* (not *subjectively*) in a way that it mediates/integrates the
+        + abstract intelligible world and
+        + concrete sensible world
++ in opponent relationship with the *imaginary*
+    + daydreaming, fantasizing

 # Individuation

 + from Jung
++ process of getting in touch the Self through psychoanalysis
+    + getting into the depth of the psyche
++ working with
+    + the shadow
+    + persona
+    + anima/animus
+    + ego
+    + archetypes
++ etymology is `in + divide`
+    + that which cannot be split into more pieces
+    + should not be interpreted literally

+#### Self

++ analogy: the Sun in the solar system
++ the persona to the ego is what the anima/animus is to the Self

 # Insight

++ scaling up attention and re-frame an old frame through implicit processing
++ does not happen at the propositional/conceptual level

 # Jeepform